 Destination: Camping in Southern Utah

-In-the-park sites book up early, so consider Bureau of Land Management (BLM), state, and private campgrounds as well.
+In-the-park sites book up early, so consider Bureau of Land Management (BLM), state, and private campgrounds.
 Whether you park-hop or hunker down in one campground for the weekend, be sure to take time to stargaze away from city lights, hit the trail, clamber through slot canyons, and marvel at rock formations carved out of the earth over millennia.

 Our long-weekender picks: